dnyanshwalwadkar/Test-case-Prioterization-using-Genetic-Algorithm/README.md

 # Mutation :-
 Mutation alters chromosomes in small ways to introduce new good traits.
 It is applied to bring diversity in the population.

+# Whale Optimisation Algorithm
+meta-heuristic optimization algorithm, called Whale Opti- mization Algorithm (WOA), which mimics the social behavior of humpback whales.
+The algorithm is in- spired by the bubble-net hunting strategy.
+WOA is tested with 29 mathematical optimization problems and 6 structural design problems.
+Optimization results prove that the WOA algorithm is very competi- tive compared to the state-of-art meta-heuristic algorithms as well as conventional methods.
+The source codes of the WOA algorithm are publicly available at http://www.alimirjalili.com/WOA.html